 Experience "Life on the Udder Side", at The Farm!
 This property started as a dairy farm 1974, and has grown into a rustic rural tourism destination.
 The owners opened a restaurant and store there in 2009, where they serve and sell their organic produce.
 This includes cheese, butter, ghee, pickles, jams, rice, oils, and breads.
 The restaurant's wood-fired ovens are a highlight, and they churn out delicious pizzas.
 Those who want to learn about farming can go on a guided walk through the stables (kids can feed the animals) and vegetable gardens.
 Book ahead on weekends, as it gets busy.

 - Location: 1/277 Semancheri Village, Old Mahabalipuram Road.
 It's about an hour south of Chennai.

 Pondicherry and Auroville

 Pondicherry, a separate union territory on the east cost of Tamil Nadu, has a French feel and a beach vibe.
 This former 18th century French colony is home to Sri Aurobindo Ashram, which attracts plenty of spiritual seekers.
 Sri Aurobindo's teachings were based on the concept of integral yoga and surrendering to a higher consciousness.
 Nearby, Auroville is a experiential spiritual community set up with the objective of human unity.
 It was founded in 1968 by a French woman called "The Mother", who was the successor of Sri Aurobindo.
-Stay at one of these 12 Pondicherry hotels in near the beach for all budgets.
+Check out these top cultural things to do in Pondicherry and stay at one of these 12 Pondicherry hotels in near the beach for all budgets.